Funcke/binary-tree/README.md

 - IsBigger <- looks for any bigger Value in the tree than the given
 - IsSmaller <- looks for any smaller value in the tree than given
 - HowMany <- looks for the number of occunrences of the given value and returns the number
+- Sum <- Gets the sum of all node values !!!!
+Not Tested Yet!!!!
+- NumOfNodes <- Counts the sum of Nodes in the tree !!!!
+Not tested !!!!
+- Average <- gets the NumOfNodes and the sum and calculates the verage !!!!Not Tested Yet !!!!